FROSTR-ORG/docs/README.md

 * Import the shares into Igloo's recovery page, then click "rotate" to produce a set of new shares.

 * Import the new shares into each of your signing devices (including the remote signing server).

-## Current Progress

-* FROST library is complete, with unit tests and E2E tests.

-* Igloo generates shares and runs a remote signing server.

-* Frost2x extension signs via FROST and communicates with remote server.

-* Remote server verifies, co-signs and returns a response.

-## Unfinished Business

-* Signing process needs to be debugged (invalid signatures).

-* Key rotation needs to be implemented in igloo.

-* Other signing methods need to be added (PSBT, ECDH, etc.).

 ## Resources